DanielloXXI/movies-explorer-frontend/README.md

 ## Test

 - **Copy this <a href="https://github.com/DanielloXXI/movies-explorer-frontend">frontend</a> repo and this <a href="https://github.com/DanielloXXI/movies-explorer-backend">backend</a> repo**
-- **Try command "npm run start" for frontend and "npm run dev" for backend**
+- **Try command "npm install", "npm run start" for frontend and "npm install", "npm run dev" for backend**
 - **Wait... and...
 Congratulations!**

 ## Description